 Do I need planning permission for a log cabin on my land?

 Lots of people come to us at Timber Living to buy log cabins – and one of the main questions we are asked is about planning permission for log cabins.
-You need planning for anything over 25 square metres that you intend living in – even a mobile home!
+You need planning for anything over 25 square metres that you intend to live in – even a mobile home!
 But don’t worry – A lot of people have been given planning permission for our log cabins.

 - How long does planning permission take for a log cabin?